raspberrypilearning/hows-your-day/en/step_2.md

 --- task ---

-Repeat these steps twice so you have blocks in each gesture.
+Repeat these steps twice so you have blocks for each gesture.

 --- /task ---